 Kodiak's ability to realize the anticipated benefits of the Merger will depend, to a large extent, on Kodiak's ability to successfully integrate the acquired business.
 The integration of a business is a complex, costly and time-consuming process.
-As a result, Kodiak will be required to devote significant management attention and resources to integrating Kodiak's business practices and operations with the business practices and operations of the acquired business.
+As a result, Kodiak will be required to devote significant management attention and resources to integrating Kodiak's business practices and operations of the acquired business.
 The integration process may disrupt Kodiak's business and, if implemented ineffectively, would restrict the full realization of the anticipated benefits from the acquisition.
 The failure to meet the challenges involved in integrating the acquired business and to realize the anticipated benefits of the transaction could adversely impact the carrying value of the acquisition premium or goodwill; could cause an interruption of, or a loss of momentum in, Kodiak's business activities; and could adversely impact Kodiak's business, financial condition or results of operations.
 In addition, the overall integration of the acquired business may result in material unanticipated problems, expenses, liabilities, loss of customers and diversion of the attention of Kodiak's management and employees.
 The challenges of integrating the operations of acquired businesses include, among others:

-- · difficulties in achieving anticipated cost savings, synergies, business opportunities and growth prospects from the Merger; - difficulties in the integration of operations and systems, including information technology systems; - difficulties in establishing effective uniform controls, standards, systems, procedures, business cultures, compensation structures and accounting and other policies between the two business; - · difficulties in the acculturation of employees; - difficulties managing the expanded operations of a larger and more complex company, including in new regions and countries and in new, ancillary business lines; - · challenges in keeping existing customers and obtaining new customers; - · challenges in attracting and retaining key personnel, including personnel that are considered key to the future success of the business; and - challenges in keeping key business relationships in place.
+- difficulties in achieving anticipated cost savings, synergies, business opportunities and growth prospects from the Merger; - difficulties in the integration of operations and systems, including information technology systems; - difficulties in establishing effective uniform controls, standards, systems, procedures, business cultures, compensation structures and accounting and other policies between the two business; - difficulties in the acculturation of employees; - difficulties managing the expanded operations of a larger and more complex company, including in new regions and countries and in new, ancillary business lines; - challenges in keeping existing customers and obtaining new customers; - challenges in attracting and retaining key personnel, including personnel that are considered key to the future success of the business; and - challenges in keeping key business relationships in place.

 Many of these factors are outside of Kodiak's control, and any one of them could result in increased costs and liabilities, decreases in the amount of expected revenue and earnings, and diversion of management's time and energy, which could have a material adverse effect on Kodiak's business, financial condition and results of operations.
 In addition, even if the operations of Kodiak's business and the acquired business are integrated successfully, the full benefits of the Merger may not be realized, including the synergies, cost savings, growth opportunities or cash flows that are expected, and Kodiak will also be subject to additional risks that could impact future earnings.
 These benefits may not be achieved within the anticipated time frame, or at all.
 Further, additional unanticipated costs may be incurred in the integration of the acquired business.
 In addition, it is possible that the integration process could result in the loss of key employees and inconsistencies in standards, controls, procedures and policies, which may adversely affect Kodiak's ability to maintain relationships with Kodiak's customers and employees or to achieve the anticipated benefits of the Merger.
-These integration matters and Kodiak's amount of indebtedness may hinder Kodiak's ability to make further acquisitions and could have an adverse effect on Kodiak's business, financial condition and results of operations.
+These integration matters and Kodiak's amount of indebtedness may hinder Kodiak's ability to make further acquisitions and could have an adverse effect on Kodiak for an undetermined period after the Merger.
+All of these factors could decrease or delay the expected accretive effect of the Merger or have a material adverse effect on Kodiak's business, financial condition and results of operations.